nus-cs2103-AY2021S1/ip/docs/README.md

 Adds a deadline to the list of tasks.
 Format: `deadline <DESCRIPTION> /by <DD-MM-YYYY HH:MM>`
-> `:stop_sign:` The date that has been input has to be strictly of the following format: `DD-MM-YYYY HH:MM'
+> The date that has been input has to be strictly of the following format: `DD-MM-YYYY HH:MM'

 Example of usage:
 `deadline return book /by 23-02-2020 00:00`